raul23/pyebooktools/README.rst

 Note that two ebook files don't have metadata files associated with them.

-We want to split this folder into folders containing two files each and their numbering should start at 1:
+We want to split these ebook files into folders containing two files each and their numbering should start at 1:

 .. code-block:: terminal